Easy and Cheap Upgrades for Outdated Light Fixtures

 To remove the fixture, go to the electrical panel and flip the switch for the fixture's circuit.
 Take off any decorative plates and bulbs before removing the fixture.
 Pull off any electrical tape and discard.
 Keep the plastic wire nuts so you can use them to reinstall the fixture.
 Make a mental note of where the copper wire was connected to the box as a ground.

 Buy the Paint

 Carefully wipe the surface with a 50:50 mixture of rubbing alcohol and distilled water.
 As it dries, visit a light fixture store to get an idea of the current trends in light fixture finishes.
 Keep in mind the style of your home.
-If your house is decorated like a Spanish hacienda, then a black matte finish would be a match.
+If your house is decorated like a Spanish hacienda, for example, then a black matte finish would be a great match.
 A contemporary or modern home might benefit from a painted chrome finish.
-Buy spray cans of Rustoleum paint for metal or another spray product designed for use on your light fixture's material.
+Buy spray cans of Rustoleum paint for metal, or another product designed for use on your light fixture's material.

 Buy the Bulbs and Globes

 Some of the builder-grade light fixtures have a simple design that accommodates upgrades beautifully.
 The ugly part of the fixture may be the bulbs or the globe that covers the bulbs.
 Take a bulb and globe shopping with you.
 While you are at the light fixture store, notice the trend in globes.
 Measure the old globe and bulb to ensure you purchase the right sizes.

 In a well-ventilated area, spray the fixture and follow directions.
 Start with primer, let it dry, then apply the finish paint.
 For light fixtures, you will want a smooth, seamless paint job.

 Install the Fixture